Identification of multi-valued treatment effects with unobserved heterogeneity: Identification

-hold almost surely conditional on $X=x$. \end{enumerate} \end{assumption} Under Assumption \ref{asp:apb}, the monotonicity subset $\Lambda$ contains $k$ pairs of instrument values $\lambda^1,\ldots,\lambda^k$ such that each pair $\lambda^i$ has a sign treatment, and the sign treatments $t_{\lambda^i}$'s are all different.
-Then, each $t_{\lambda^i}$ characterizes a type of monotonicity relationship of $\lambda^i$.
-Assumption \ref{asp:apb} holds in Example I in Section \ref{subsec:3.2}.
-From Tables \ref{tab:mtc1} and \ref{tab:mtc2}, for $i=1,\ldots,k$, $(i,0)$ has a sign treatment $t_{(i,0)}=i$.
-Then, for $i\neq j$, $(i,0)$ and $(j,0)$ induce different types of monotonicity relationships.
+hold almost surely for $i=1,2$. \end{enumerate} \end{assumption} Under Assumption \ref{asp:apb.2}, the monotonicity subset $\Lambda$ contains two pairs of instrument values $\lambda_1$ and $\lambda_2$ such that each pair $\lambda_i$ has a sign treatment, and the two sign treatments $t({\lambda_1})$ and $t({\lambda_2})$ are different.
+Then, each $t({\lambda_i})$ characterizes a type of monotonicity relationship of $\lambda_i$.
+Assumption \ref{asp:apb.2} holds in Example I. From Table \ref{tab:mtc1} in Section \ref{subsec:3.2}, $(1,0)$ and $(2,0)$ have sign treatments $t{(1,0)}=1$ and $t{(2,0)}=2$, respectively.
+Then, $(1,0)$ and $(2,0)$ induce different types of monotonicity relationships.

-We can interpret Assumption \ref{asp:apb} as an instrument relevance condition that requires monotonic correlation between each of $k$ endogenous variables $D^{t_{\lambda^1}},\ldots,D^{t_{\lambda^k}}$ and $k$ pairs of instrument values $\lambda^1,\ldots,\lambda^k$.
-We illustrate this point with Example I. For $i=1,\ldots,k$, whether the voucher assignment is $i$ or no voucher produces a monotonic effect only toward the house choice $D^{t_{(i,0)}}=D^i$.
-Compared with no voucher, voucher $i$ additionally offers a discount only to house $i$, and only the preference for house $i$ is affected by the difference between these two voucher assignments.
+We can interpret Assumption \ref{asp:apb.2} as an instrument relevance condition that requires monotonic correlation between each of the two endogenous variables $D_{t({\lambda_1})}$ and $D_{t({\lambda_2})}$ and pairs of instrument values $\lambda_1$ and $\lambda_2$.
+We illustrate this point with Example I. For $i=1,2$, whether the group assignment is $i$ or 0 produces a monotonic effect only toward the field choice $D_{t{(i,0)}}=D_i$.
+Compared with group 0, group $i$ additionally offers a discount only to field $i$, and only the preference for field $i$ is affected by the difference between these two group assignments.

-Assumption \ref{asp:apb} also holds in Example II in Section \ref{subsec:3.2}.
-From Table \ref{tab:mtc3}, $(i,i+1)$ for $i=1,\ldots,k-1$ and $(k,0)$ have sign treatments that are $t_{(i,i+1)}=i$ and $t_{(k,0)}=k$, respectively.
-Then these $k$ pairs of values induce different types of monotonicity relationships.
-This implies that our identification approach applies to ordered treatments as well as unordered treatments.

-Under Assumption \ref{asp:apb}, we obtain key relationships between the compliers that are essential for identifying the counterfactual mappings.
-Consider Example I in Section \ref{subsec:3.2} for notation simplicity.
-The following argument does not rely on the settings of Example I. The proof of Lemma \ref{lem:apb} in Appendix \ref{sec:a} derives the following key relationship between the compliers:
+Different types of monotonicity relationships are essential for our identification analysis.
+We obtain key relationships between the compliers essential for identifying the counterfactual mappings based on the two different monotonicity relationships.
+For Example I, the proof of Lemma \ref{lem:apb} in Appendix \ref{sec:a} derives the following key relationships between the compliers: